 Step5.
-Windows Assessment and Deployment Kit (Windows ADK) for Windows 8.1
+Windows Assessment and Deployment Kit (Windows ADK) for Windows 8.1, or 10

 The Windows Assessment and Deployment Kit (Windows ADK) is a collection of tools that you can use to customize, assess, and deploy Windows operating systems to new computers.
 The latest version out there is ADK 8.1 and you can find the download links at the end of the post.

 Download the adksetup.exe, right click on the file and click on Run as Administrator.
 On the Specify Location page, choose the install path.
 Click on Next, then next.

 On the License Agreement page, Click on Accept.